Inxmail/inx_magento1/README.md

+#EOL Notice
+We are not updating this extension any longer.

 # Inxmail Professional Email Marketing für Magento CE und EE (1.x)
 This repository contains the Inxmail extension code for Magento 1